opensearch-project/project-website/_posts/2025-03-27-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512.md

 The results show that the time spent on hot functions of the distance calculation is significantly reduced when using AVX-512, and the OpenSearch cluster shows higher throughput for search and indexing.

 SQfp16 encoding provided by the Faiss library further helps with faster computation and efficient storage by compressing the 32-bit floating-point vectors into 16-bit floating-point format.
 The smaller memory footprint allows for more vectors to be stored in the same amount of memory.
-Additionally, the operations on the 16-bit floats are typically faster than those on 32-bit floats, leading to faster similarity searches.
+Additionally, the operations on the 16-bit floats are typically faster than those on the 32-bit floats, leading to faster similarity searches.

 A greater performance improvement is observed between AVX-512 and AVX2 on FP16 because of code optimizations and the use of AVX-512 intrinsics in Faiss, which are not present in AVX2.